syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/comparison.rst

 These details are specified in scripts
 `hpo_main.py <remote_local.html#launching-our-study>`__ and
 `launch_remote.py <remote_local.html#launching-our-study>`__, which we will
-discuss in more detail in Module 2, along with the choice of the execution backend.
+discuss in more detail in `Module 2 <remote_local.html>`__, along with the choice of the execution backend.
 Once all experiments have finished (if all of them are run in parallel, this takes a little more than ``max_wallclock_time``, or 5 hours), we can visualize results.

 .. |Local transformer_wikitext2| image:: img/odsc-comparison-local-transformer_wikitext2.png